-If you were one of the more than 16,000 people attending the ISSA Tradeshow in Las Vegas, NV, no doubt you flew into the city, landing at McCarran International Airport.
+If you were one of the more than 16,000 people attending the ISSA Tradeshow in Las Vegas, NV, no doubt you flew into the city, landing at McCarran International Airport and passed what is considered the best gym in Vegas.

 Driving in, you may have noticed the sprawling University of Nevada Las Vegas (UNLV) campus.
 This is the largest college campus in the state, with more than 30,000 students and a faculty topping 7,000 professors, teachers, and administrators.